ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

   console.log(arrayTwo) --> [1, 2, 3, 4]
   ```
 - When importing, if no file is specified the ``index`` in the root of the directory will be called.
+- Semantic UI hides error messages by default.
+We have to add the class name "error" to the component in order for them to be shown.

 ## Components